-Students in good standing who leave AUS for two or more consecutive semesters, inclusive of a semester of complete course withdrawal, and wish to resume studies must complete the online Returning Applicant application.
-Students on academic probation and dismissed students may not apply for readmission
+Students who leave AUS for two or more consecutive semesters, inclusive of a semester of complete course withdrawal, and wish to resume studies must complete the online Returning Applicant application.

 Readmission of returning students is subject to AUS academic rules and regulations on readmitting students.
 All admission requirements in place at the time of applying for readmission must be met.